-To carry out the comprehensive planning program, ISTEA, TEA-21, SAFETEA-LU, MAP-21, FAST Act, and BIL have reconfirmed the role of a cooperative planning institution, the MPO, to guarantee that all aspects of the urbanized area will be represented in the plan's development and that planning will be conducted on a continuing basis.
+To carry out the comprehensive planning program, ISTEA, TEA-21, SAFETEA-LU, MAP-21, FAST Act, and BIL have reaffirmed the role of a cooperative planning institution, the MPO, to guarantee that all aspects of the urbanized area will be represented in the plan's development and that planning will be conducted on a continuing basis.
 As the designated staff for the MPO for the Fond du Lac urbanized area, the East Central Wisconsin Regional Planning Commission is responsible for carrying out these transportation planning responsibilities.

 Fond du Lac urbanized area is located in Fond du Lac County; it includes all or parts of the five towns of Eden, Empire, Fond du Lac, Friendship and Taycheedah; the City of Fond du Lac; and the villages of North Fond du Lac and Eden.
-The 2010 census figures show the population of the urbanized area to be 54,901.
+The U.S. Census Bureau figures show the population of the Fond du Lac urbanized area to be 54,901 in 2010 and 54,741 in 2020.